 - Use your abdominal muscles to help you roll over when getting out of bed.

 Arranging your work area wisely also can make a big difference:

 - While sitting.
 Make sure you have good back and foot support.
-Your forearms and upper legs should be well supported, resting level with the floor.
-You may want to raise your chair, to make it easier to get up from it.
+Your forearms and upper legs should be well-supported, resting level with the floor.
+You might want to raise your chair, to make it easier to get up from it.

-- For typing.
+- For typing or reading.
 If you type at a keyboard for long periods and your chair doesn't have arms, consider using wrist or forearm supports.
 An angled work surface for reading and writing is easier on your neck.

 - While standing.
 The height of your work surface should enable you to work comfortably without stooping.

 - Gecht-Silver MR, et al. Overview of joint protection. http://www.uptodate.com/home.
 Accessed Jan.
 28, 2015.